norewp/modal-for-elementor/readme.txt

 == Description ==

-NOTE: Modal For Elementor is now PopBox For Elementor and develoment will now be continued by Zulfikar Nore of NoewWP :)
+NOTE: Modal For Elementor is now PopBox For Elementor and develoment will now be continued by Zulfikar Nore of NoreWP :)

 PopBox for Elementor allows the creation of beautiful templates with Elementor Page Builder for use with the included Popbox overlay script.